 The three reasons for its existence are still the impetus for CAL-ABOTA.
 However, it has evolved into a vibrant active group of officers who look forward to meeting four times a year to share activities, problems and ideas, and to address contemporary issues of the day within the legal profession.
 Since CAL-ABOTA is comprised equally of plaintiff and defense lawyers, mutual concerns can be discussed.

-The CAL-ABOTA Board is comprised of the chapter president, president-elect and immediate past president from each of the eight California chapters: California Coast, Los Angeles, San Diego, Orange County, Riverside/San Bernardino, Sacramento Valley, San Francisco and San Joaquin Valley.
+The CAL-ABOTA Board is comprised of the chapter president, president-elect and immediate past president from each of the nine California chapters: California Coast, Hawaii, Los Angeles, Orange County, Riverside/San Bernardino, Sacramento Valley, San Diego, San Francisco, and San Joaquin Valley.
 The Executive Committee/CAL Board officers include a President, President-elect, Vice President, Treasurer and the 3 Immediate Past Presidents.
 The Treasurer is nominated by the Executive Committee which consists of the elected officers.
 The election is held each year at the August meeting by the Board where they also elect a member-at-large as well.
 There are a total of three members-at-large, all with rotating terms so one is replaced each year.
 They serve a three year term.

 In 2002, a set of bylaws, separate from each chapter’s bylaws, were passed to help guide the State Organization.